SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

    }
 ```

+On the loaded scene you can explore graphically the scene graph and the different components.
+By simply double clicking on the
+components you can get their internal properties and self documentations.

 ### Step 2: Modeling and simulating the gripper deformations
-The second step of this tutorial is add a deformable object that will be mechanically simulated.
+You will now add a deformable object to your scene.
+There exists a lot of different mechanical behavior and
+it is important to understand the one that approximates the behavior of the real object your want to simulate.
-As the real material we want to simulate is made of silicons it can be approximated with and elastic
+In our case, the real material is silicon which can be approximated with an elastic deformation law and
-deformation law.
-The *ElasticMaterialObject* from *stlib.physics.deformable* provide a scene template
-for such an objet.
+it can be simulated using the Finite Element Method.
+In sofa, the autolink::STLIB::ElasticMaterialObject from
+*stlib.physics.deformable* provides a scenetemplate to easily add such an object in your scene.

+You can then write the following scene:
 <div>
 ```python
 from stlib.scene import ..autolink::STLIB::MainHeader